Aarhus University By-laws

 Subsection (2) The representatives of the academic staff, including PhD students employed by the university, are elected by and from among the full-time employees for a term of four years.

-Subsection (4) The student representatives must be elected by and from among the full-time students for a term of two years.
-In connection with the 2021 election, the student representative elected in 2020 will continue to serve until the end of their term, and a new student representative will be elected for a one-year term.
+Subsection (4) The student representatives are elected by and from among the full-time students for a term of two years.

 Subsection (5) Members are eligible for re-election, but the total term of service may not exceed eight years.